iand77/symfony-gulp/README.md

 Please check here for more information: https://nodejs.org/en/download/package-manager/

+Once Node Package Manager has been installed and configured for your machine execute the included bash script _install.sh _in your terminal.

 ## What's included? ##

 Here are the node.js module dependancies for gulpfile.js, with a breif description of what each package does.